Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Common features of geranium and pelargonium are:

-• relation to a single family of geraniums;
+• relation to the single geranium family;

 • erect stems;

-• stem hairiness;
+• trunk hairiness;

-• the presence of a special unusual smell;
+• presence of a special unusual odor;

 • unpretentiousness in care and maintenance;